stonea/C-Type-Deduction-Explorer/README.md

 This script generates this table by substituting the value in the "SUBSTITUTION" column, in the place marked `SUBSTITUTION_POINT` in this file:
 <https://github.com/stonea/C-Type-Deduction-Explorer/blob/master/templateFile.cpp>.
-The script runs then runs the generated file through gcc, extracts type information presented in the error messages, and presents the results to the user in tabular form.
+The script runs the generated file through gcc, extracts type information presented in the error messages, and presents the results to the user in tabular form.